-Mexico: stop forcing Central Americans back to danger
+Mexico: stop forcing people seeking asylum back to danger

-Every year Mexico illegally forces thousands of people to return back to life-threatening situations in Honduras, El Salvador and Venezuela and forces them back to danger.
-This practice is called refoulement, is illegal under international law, and must end now.
+Every year Mexico illegally turns away thousands of people coming from life threatening situations in Honduras, El Salvador and Venezuela and forces them back to danger.
+This practice is called refoulement and must end now.

-Many of those affected are fleeing death threats as well as attacks and extortion from powerful gangs that control large parts of the territory in their countries.
-Many have to make a dangerous journey to seek protection in Mexico.
+Many of those affected are fleeing death threats, attacks, extreme violence or extortions and are forced to make the dangerous journey to seek protection in Mexico.
 When they arrive they are often given the wrong information by the Mexican National Institute of Migration (INM) about their rights to seek asylum in the country, and are sometimes turned back before they can even claim asylum.

-Asylum seekers who face INM officials are sometimes mocked and the officials don’t ask or care about why they left their countries and push them back to a situation where they could face being killed.
+People seeking asylum who face INM officials are sometimes mocked; the officials clearly don’t care about why they left their countries and push them back to a situation where death could be imminent.
 This is against the law in Mexico, and is against international law.

-Help create more happy endings for Central American refugees seeking refuge in Mexico.
+Help make more stories of change happen for people seeking refuge in Mexico.
 Call on the Mexican authorities to stop sending back people whose lives are at risk.

 Sign the petition and demand that the Commissioner of the National Institute of Migration urgently implement a review of screening processes implemented by the National Institute of Migration (INM).
 This review must have the aim of: